New Seahawk Greg Olsen says he’s coming to Seattle to win ‘and perform at a high level’

 But he said he intends to be the same player he always has been

 “I’m not just doing this to collect the paycheck and just extend my career,” he said.
 “I’ve done all that I’m looking to go somewhere and win and perform at a high level, and contribute.
-And I’m not looking to ruin the end you know ruin my careers work by just being a shell of myself in year 14 like if I thought that was the case I would have retired.’’
+And I’m not looking to ruin the (end of my career) by just being a shell of myself in year 14.
+If I thought that was the case I would have retired.’’

 As for next year, he said he’ll worry about that then, saying his focus is solely on the 2020 season, admitting that at this stage of his career it’s always a year-to-year proposition.